An example of Indulgence proclaimed by the Catholic Church |

 Those who die in God's grace and friendship and are perfectly purified live for ever with Christ.
 They are like God for ever, for they "see him as he is," face to face...

-1023, Catechism of the Catholic Church [emphasis added]
+1023, Catechism of the Catholic Church [emphasis added]on Purgatory:

-1030, Catechism of the Catholic Church [emphasis added]
+1030, Catechism of the Catholic Church [emphasis added]on Hell:

 The teaching of the Church affirms the existence of hell and its eternity.
 Immediately after death the souls of those who die in a state of mortal sin descend into hell, where they suffer the punishments of hell, "eternal fire."
 The chief punishment of hell is eternal separation from God, in whom alone man can possess the life and happiness for which he was created and for which he longs.